Hawthorn, County Durham

 Hawthorn is a village in County Durham, England.
 It is situated between Seaham and Easington.

 The only public building in the village of Hawthorn is the Staplyton Arms, a small public house situated in roughly the centre of the village.

-Close by Hawthorn Dene's mouth, there was until the late 1970s, a large Gothic Revival house, named "Hawthorn Towers" once the family home of Major Anderson, who was connected with the Building of the Middlesbrough Transporter Bridge.
-It was later the home of the Pemberton family, including MP for Sunderland John Stapylton Grey Pemberton.
+Close by Hawthorn Dene's mouth, there was, until the late 1970s, a large Gothic Revival house, named "Hawthorn Towers"; once the family home of Major Anderson, who was connected with the Building of the Middlesbrough Transporter Bridge.
+It was later the home of the Pemberton family, including John Stapylton Grey Pemberton.
 It had a private railway halt whose platform can still be seen near the Hawthorn Dene viaduct.